Adi-19/Basics_C/Control Loops/README.md

 # Break statement
 Terminates the loop or switch statement and transfers execution to the statement immediately following the loop or switch.

+# Continue statement
+Causes the loop to skip the remainder of its body and immediately retest its condition prior to reiterating.